itsnebulalol/Apollo/README.md

 # Development Setup

-First you will need to setup a development workspace with the Apollo source code.
-You can do this by downloading the repository, opening the `build.gradle` as a project in intelij and running the following commands from terminal or gradle window.
+First you will need to set up a development workspace with the Apollo source code.
+You can do this by downloading the repository, opening the `build.gradle` as a project in IntelliJ IDEA and running the following commands from terminal or gradle window.

 ```bash
 ./gradlew setupDecompWorkspace